freedomofpress/securedrop/docs/google_authenticator.md

-### Set up Google Authenticator for the App Server
+### Set up Google Authenticator

-As part of the SecureDrop installation process, you will need to set up two factor authentication using the Google Authenticator app.
+As part of the SecureDrop installation process, you will need to set up two factor authentication for both servers using the Google Authenticator app.

-Connect to the App Server using `ssh` and run `google-authenticator`.
+Connect to the *Application Server* using `ssh` and run `google-authenticator`.
 Open the Google Authenticator app on your smartphone and follow the steps below for either iOS or Android.
+Repeat these steps for the *Monitor Server*.

 **iOS instructions:**